Susedge/SmartISO/README.md

 - View all completed ISO request form for record

 SERVICE STAFF
-- Input data “DIGITAL SIGNATURE”.
+- Input data "DIGITAL SIGNATURE".
 - View and edit approved request form.
 Send the completed request form back to the requestor for signature that the work is done by the Service staff.
-“If the Requestor already has signed the completed request form it will notify both Approving Authorities and Service Staff”.
+"If the Requestor already has signed the completed request form it will notify both Approving Authorities and Service Staff".
 - View all completed ISO request form for record

+TAU-DCO (Document Control Officer)
+- Review and approve forms for ISO compliance
+- Edit form footer information:
+  - Revision No. (e.g., 00, 01, 02)
+  - Effectivity Date
+- Set forms as TAU-DCO approved
+- Revoke DCO approval when forms need revision

 # Test Accounts